menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Philadelphia, the Point Breeze Northwest neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 In addition, if you like crowded places, then you will probably enjoy the the Point Breeze Northwest neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.5% of neighborhoods in the U.S., with 22,651 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Point Breeze Northwest neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Point Breeze Northwest neighborhood is one of the most walkable neighborhoods in America.

 In the Point Breeze Northwest neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 38.6% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 99.4% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.